- Online Shopping Statistics – Do the Numbers Count?

 Online Shopping Statistics – Do the Numbers Count?

-Though brick and mortar stores still generate more sales than online stores, there is however steady growth in online stores as well.
+Though brick and mortar stores still generate more sales than online stores, there is steady growth in online stores.
 Wonder why?
-Needless to even mention the current pandemic situation and how much more convenient it is for people to be able to shop from home, sitting at their desks.
+Needless to even mention the current pandemic situation and how much more convenient it is for people to shop from home, sitting at their desks.

 E-commerce sales are expected to surpass $740 billion by 2023 in the United States alone.
 As a result of several factors, an increase in online sales is attributed to the growing use of smartphones and mobile shopping, social media and social trading, revolutionary technology, online markets, and the way shopping habits have shifted from generation to generation.